Elizabeth H. Shofner

 Ms. Shofner co-authored the New York section of The 2012 50-State Survey of Privacy Law (Media Law Resource Center; 2012), co-edited the Task Force Report on Gender, Race, and Ethnic Bias in the Second Circuit (1998), and co-authored the article “Similarity Ratings And Confusability Of Lipread Consonants Compared With Similarity Ratings Of Auditory And Orthographic Stimuli” (American Journal of Psychology; 1991).

 Ms. Shofner received her J.D. magna cum laude from New York University School of Law, where she was elected to the Order of the Coif and served as an articles editor for the New York University Law Review.
 She also received an M.A. in cognitive psychology from Hunter College.
-She holds an undergraduate degree in English literature and psychology from Washington University in St. Louis and is a member of the New York City Bar Association.
+She holds an undergraduate degree in English literature and psychology from Washington University in St. Louis.